jess-bennett/eat-your-seasons/README.md

 Customer | customer | null=True, blank=True, on_delete=models.SET_NULL | ForeignKey to 'djstripe.Customer' | N/A |
 Subscription | subscription | null=True, blank=True, on_delete=models.SET_NULL | ForeignKey to 'djstripe.Subscription' | N/A |

-### DJSTRIPE
+### dj-stripe
+*dj-stripe is a plugin that implements all of the Stripe models for Django*\
-Models from DJSTRIPE were also used including:
+Models from dj-stripe were also used including:
 * Customers
 Details about the customer, linked to the data on sign up in Django Allauth